 Intimate care encompasses those areas of physical and medical care that most people carry out for themselves but which some are unable to do because of disability or medical need.
-Some of our children are either incontinent or unable to carry out personal care appropriately after using the toilet.
-We employ both male and female members of staff who may support your child with this.
-We understand that this can be a very sensitive issue supporting girls with personal care.

 Pupils and adults may require help with eating, drinking, washing, dressing and toileting.
 Help may also be required with the administration of rectal medication.